psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall log the value of `x-fapi-interaction-id` in the log entry.

-    **NOTE**: While this document does not specify the exact method to find out the entity associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].
+    **NOTE**: While this document does not specify the exact method to obtain the entity associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].

     Further, it

-1. should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint if it decides to provide access to Javascript clients.
+1. should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable JavasScript clients to access the endpoint if it decides to provide access to JavaScript clients.

-    **NOTE**: Providing access to Javascript clients has other security implications.
+    **NOTE**: Providing access to JavaScript clients has other security implications.
 Before supporting those clients [RFC6819] should be consulted.

-#### 6.2.2 Client provisions
+#### 6.2.2 Client Provisions

 The client supporting this document